Yodny Cajuste: Professional career

+New England Patriots

-Cajuste was drafted by the New England Patriots in the third round (101st overall) of the 2019 NFL Draft.
+Cajuste was drafted by the New England Patriots in the third round (101st overall) of the 2019 NFL draft.
 He was placed on the non-football injury list to start the season after undergoing quad surgery.

 On September 10, 2020, Cajuste was placed on injured reserve with a knee injury.

-Cajuste entered the 2021 as a backup tackle for the Patriots.
+Cajuste entered the 2021 season as a backup tackle for the Patriots.
 He made his first career starts in Weeks 5 and 6 at right tackle.

 On October 1, 2022, Cajuste was placed on injured reserve with a thumb injury.
 He was activated on October 29.

+On May 18, 2023, Cajuste was waived by New England.

+New York Jets

+On May 30, 2023, Cajuste signed with the New York Jets.
+He was waived/injured on August 8, 2023.
+After going unclaimed, he reverted to the team’s injured reserve list.
+He was released on August 17.

+New York Giants

+On October 11, 2023, Cajuste signed with the practice squad of the New York Giants.
+Following the end of the 2023 regular season, the Giants signed him to a reserve/future contract on January 8, 2024.
+He was placed on injured reserve on August 20, 2024.
+He was released on September 4.

+Miami Dolphins

+On August 14, 2025, Cajuste signed with the Miami Dolphins, but placed on injured reserve four days later.